UK Colloids Committee Vice-Chair SCI and ECIS 2025

 Previously, Craig worked at Unilever from 2011-2022 delivering sustainable, biosourced and biodegradable materials for use in Home Care products.
 This involved computational predictions of material properties, measurement of solution and interface properties and automated measurement of formulations.
 This was conducted using facilities in the Materials Innovation Factory at the University of Liverpool and through external collaborations.
 Prior to joining Unilever, Craig obtained a PhD in Chemistry from the University of Sheffield (2011), MSc in Polymer Science from the University of Sheffield (2006) and a BSc in Chemistry with Industrial Experience from the University of Edinburgh (2005) working at Imerys for 1 year.

-ECIS 2025
+SCI Secretary and ECIS 2025

 Co-Chair